happner/tracey/Readme.md

 Meant to run on a standalone purpose built box, Tracey exposes webhooks to github, based on tracey.yml, every time a check-in happens with github using [node-github-hook](https://github.com/nlf/node-github-hook), a run-job is enqueued using [file-queue](https://github.com/threez/file-queue) running in concurrency 1 mode, when the queued job is popped transactionally, the repository is downloaded and the tests for the repo are run, each in their own process using [happner-serial-mocha](https://github.com/happner/happner-serial-mocha).
 The length of time each test takes, with its suite is pushed to a database via [benchmarket](https://github.com/happner/benchmarket) for further scrutiny.
 It is by design that the system only runs 1 test at a time, so that there is as little concurrent noise as possible - which should give reasonably stable average metrics for test run times.
 Tracey is not designed to be a module, but is rather a fully fledged service that manages the benchmarking of your tests in a controlled environment.

+##Security considerations
+*although tracey is made to run tests as throw-away items, she may be handling proprietry code, if you are testing private repos, make sure your tracey server is secure!*
+- tracey uses github tokens in her configuration to do things (access repos and webhooks) - the token is in the .tracey.yml file or could be an environment variable, as token can in some cases be as powerful as a github user - so take care
+- tracey also resets permissions on the tracey_job_folder and tracey_queue_folder to 777 - the entire repo is cloned to the job folder during a test run, and so if it is proprietory production code - be aware that anyone with access to the tracey server will be able to see the code.
+- the github hook listener does not listen on an SSL channel, and expects posts from github to be over normal http.

 ## configuration file

 Given the following `.tracey.yml` file: